wallace-df/crypto-testament-dapp/README.md

 # CryptoTestament
-Vue.js + Bootstrap implementation for the CryptoTestament dApp.
+Frontend implementation for the CryptoTestament dApp using Vue.js + Bootstrap.

 CryptoTestament is a dApp deployed on the RSK network (https://rsk.co/) that allows BTC holders to create digital testaments powered by smart contracts.